 How long after the best-before date should you not use K-cups?

 There is no exact time for this because it depends a lot on how you store your K-cups.
 Therefore, it is quite tricky to pinpoint a specific time of K-cups’ remaining lifespan after the best-before date.

 Many coffee experts recommend you should only use them from 3 to 6 months from the best-before date.
 The quality of the coffee will drop day by day, and you don’t want to sip on a cup of stale coffee.

 So, if your K-cups have been sitting in the pantry for more than six months following the best-before milestone, it is advisable to throw them away and get yourself new K-cups.
 We’re sure that you won’t compromise the quality of your cup of coffee for a few bucks in your wallet.

 Expired things are always harmful to health, and K-cups are no exception.
 Spoiled K-cups can lead to bad breath after drinking, abdominal pain, defecation, and even worse, food poisoning.

-Therefore, keep in mind to avoid using K-cups that have gone past more than six months from the best before date or when you see their seals are not tight as the day you brought.
+Therefore, keep in mind to avoid using K-cups that have gone past more than six months from the best-before date or when you see their seals are not tight as the day you brought them.
 It pays to check the state of K-cups before use by performing the usability test and taking notes of the signals below:

 Testing K Cups For Usability